dryals/social-heterosis/README.md

     - `therm_assay.html` : html output of above
 - `immune_assay.Rmd` : Complete analysis for the immune challenge assay
     - `immune_assay.html` : html output of above

+NOTE: github does not have an html viewer.
+Please consider downloading html outputs and opening in a web browser.

 ## Data